Azure/ResourceModules/docs/wiki/TestingDesign.md

   10. Application security group: This resource is leveraged by the network security group resource.
   11. Application service plan: This resource is leveraged by the function app and web app resources.

-**Third level resources**: this group of resources has a dependency on one or more resources in the group above.
+**Third level resources**: This group of resources has a dependency on one or more resources in the group above.
 Resources in this group can be deployed in parallel.

   12. Event hub: This resource is depending on the event hub namespace deployed above and leveraged by all resources supporting diagnostic settings on an event hub.
   13. Role assignment: This resource assigns the '_Contributor_' role on the subscription to the user assigned identity deployed as part of the group above.
 This is needed by the image template deployment.
   14. Shared image definition: This resource is depending on the shared image gallery deployed above and leveraged by the image template resource.

-**Fourth level resources**: all resources in this group support monitoring.
+**Fourth level resources**: All resources in this group support monitoring.
 Hence they have a dependency on the storage account, log analytics workspace and event hub deployed in the groups above.
 Resources in this group can be deployed in parallel.

   15. Key vault: This resource is leveraged by all resources requiring access to a key vault key, secret and/or certificate, i.e. application gateway, azure NetApp file, azure SQL server, disk encryption set, machine learning service, private endpoint, SQL managed instance, virtual machine, virtual machine scale set, virtual network gateway connection.
       >**Note**: This resource has a global scope name.